Transfer Eligibility Review General Information for Students and Parents

 2. Your entire family moves to a new residence in a different attendance area;

 3. Your residence is changed pursuant to a court order;

-4. Your parents are divorced and you move from one parent to another.
+4. Your parents are divorced or separated and you move from one parent to another.
 (This option may be used just one time after you enroll in 9th grade); or

 5. You and your family have moved to Minnesota from another state or country.